enriquezneilmarvin/stunnerexam/README.md

 Notes:

-Kindly edit this configs base on your credentials in local machine.
+Kindly edit this configs in .env file base on your credentials in local machine.

 DB_CONNECTION=mysql
 DB_HOST=77.77.77.2